 Our method is based on embodiment.
 Instead of focusing on Shakespeare’s words straight away, which is often the part that students are most reluctant, afraid or self-conscious about, we focus on the body.

 We believe that the body is the best access point to Shakespeare’s words and plays, since they were only ever written to be performed and not read.
 We always start with a physical warm-up, and then move on to theatre games involving attention, movement, play, music, coordination, and group work.
 We also provide simple vocal warm-ups, as well as breathing and articulation techniques.
 These are easy to access and to implement, and make the iambic pentameter sound very immediate–not to mention the fact they perk up the students’ self-confidence about speaking in public!

-When moving onto text work, we start by encouraging the students to move to a piece of music as the character they are playing.
-By starting with movement like this, we find that a door opens inside their body, through which all sorts of wonderful, powerful, Shakespearean characters are ready to burst through, speaking Shakespeare’s words effortlessly!
+When moving onto text work, we start by movement work.
+By starting with this, we find that a door opens inside their body, through which all sorts of wonderful, powerful, Shakespearean characters are ready to burst through, speaking Shakespeare’s words effortlessly!
 From kings, to witches, to fools, we discover an entire array of Shakespeare’s renowned parts come alive in front of us.

 “My students really, really enjoyed the way that the very well thought out workshop allowed them to have a completely new insight into Shakespeare’s universe and plays.
 We will welcome you again in a heartbeat!”